Parent Resources

 - GO SLOW on the LSE Campus!

-- When picking up a child as a car rider, please have your LSE sign visible in your window or dash.
+- When picking up a child as a car rider, please have your car rider sign visible in your window or dash.

 - Please follow the car rider traffic flow (see below) and be patient, the safety of our students is our first priority.